Glossary of Invoice Factoring Terms

 Collections – Payments received by the factor for invoices that were factored.

-Concentration – The level upto which a factor will fund a single customer in your portfolio.
+Concentration – The level upto which a factor will fund a single customer in a portfolio.
 Usually measured in percentage.

 Credit Limits – The financial limit that the factor places on each of the customers.
 This is often based on their credit rating and possible concentration issues.